yashjoshi76/Data-Science-Projects/README.md

 # Data-Science-Projects
-A repository with some of my data science projects.
+A repository with some of my data science projects and code snippets.